Site retargeting

 Site retargeting is a display advertising technique used by marketers to display advertising to people who have previously visited their website.
 The marketer includes a pixel within their webpage which sets a cookie in the user's browser.

 That cookie allows the marketer to target the website visitor with advertising elsewhere on the internet using retargeting.

 A related technique used by retailers involves dynamic creative, which allows the marketer to customize the ad displayed to any site visitor, for example displaying a picture of a product the visitor was viewing earlier, but did not purchase.

 Site retargeting is now commonly considered a "standard practice" among digital marketers.

 Social Media & Site Retargeting

 The ability to "retarget", or sell ads on different websites to visitors of certain webpages, lays at the heart of most social networks business models.
-LinkedIn, Facebook, Twitter, Pinterst & more all allow and have detailed guides on how to run retargeting ads on their platforms.
+LinkedIn, Facebook, Twitter, Pinterest & more all allow and have detailed guides on how to run retargeting ads on their platforms.
 Google's business model is also built on retargeting - both in their search engine and in their display advertising network.